bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 There's no centralized roadmap.
 There's no indication of priorities, other than occasionally individuals might write a blog post saying, hey, this is what I care about.
 This is what I think should be worked on.
-So if you're a new contributor looking to get involved, it's really pretty tough, because you are responsible yourself for ascertaining what's valuable to work on, what would people be receptive to.
+So if you're a new contributor looking to get involved, it's really pretty tough, because you are responsible yourself for ascertaining what's valuable to work on, and what would people be receptive to.
 And then if you're, say, a company who wants something done, that's more clear than being an individual contributor and wanting to get involved, because I think your move there is to go to the GitHub issue queue, write up what you want, kind of justify it with rationale.
-And that actually, that might be very welcome, because there are a number of people out there who are like, yeah, I want to get involved.
+And that actually, might be very welcome, because there are a number of people out there who are like, yeah, I want to get involved.
 I want to help this thing out.
 I want to write some code.
 But I just have no idea where to start.
-Yeah, yeah.
 And I mean, that's, you know, personally, that's one of the really frustrating parts of the project.
 And the people who, a lot of people who have quit, I think quit out of frustration because they're just in this position where they've done some valuable work, but it just kind of sits there and languishes and they have to rebase it.
-And it's just this real, like in Bitcoin, you do like, you know, 10, 5, 10% of the work that you do is like writing the initial prototype code draft, putting it out there.
+And it's just this real, like in Bitcoin, you do like, you know, 10% of the work that you do is like writing the initial prototype code draft, putting it out there.
-And then like the remaining 95 to 90% is like addressing feedback, rebasing, just really mundane, awful.
+And then the remaining 95 to 90% is like addressing feedback, rebasing, just really mundane, awful.

 NVK: 00:27:57

 I mean, you gotta rebase, right?
 Because you wanna keep that up to date because when people do have the time to come review your PR, right?
-You want that to be like tip top and ready to go because...
+You want that to be like tip top and ready to go because.

 James O'Beirne: 00:28:09

-In an mergeable state, yeah.
+In a mergeable state, yeah.

 NVK: 00:28:11

 Exactly, right?
 Because that might be your chance of the year, right?
-Yeah.
-Sure.

 Sjors Provoost: 00:28:17

 I was going to say, but then you do rebase.
 And then once in a while, somebody comes by and says, Hey, don't rebase this stuff.
 I want to be able to run it on top of an older branch of Bitcoin.
-That's happened to me a few times, not very often and usually by one person.
+That's happened to me a few times, not very often, and usually by one person.

 Mike Schmidt: 00:28:30

-There's a few different things that are in play there.
+There are a few different things that are in play there.
 Of course, we talked about anybody, you know, Sjor's walked through how you could open up a PR and update the readme and potentially you find an issue that you'd like to work on and you can work on that.
-There's a little bit of odds with what you may wanna work on and what is valuable to the reviewers and to the maintainers.
+There's a little bit of odds in what you may wanna work on and what is valuable to the reviewers and to the maintainers.
 And while there is no Bitcoin core roadmap, I do think that there's value in seasoned contributors telling the world what they're working on and plan to work on.
 Because I think that can solve two issues.
-One is reviewers or maintainers taking a look at new PRs that people who are just eager to help are putting together and it's potentially low value PRs or distracting.
+One is reviewers or maintainers taking a look at new PRs that people who are just eager to help are putting together and it's potentially low-value PRs or distracting.
 At least some folks can interpret it in that way.
-And then secondly, some established contributors are also looking for people to help with their particular project or piece of the code that they're working on.
+And then secondly, some established contributors are also looking for people to help with their particular project or piece of code that they're working on.
 And so by coming up with something like a personal roadmap or writing up a project that you're working on and where new contributors can potentially help you, you solve both of those issues because now you're not getting maybe a superfluous PR to the repository.
 So you don't have to worry about review time on that.
 But now not only that, but you're also now getting a pull request that is interesting for you if you're an established contributor.
 So that's something I'm interested in.
-Just as point of clarification, Brink as an organization that funds open source development work, including on Bitcoin Core, explicitly, I do not want to be in the board and the grant committee do not want to be directing what our grantees are working on and some very sensitive to that.
+Just as a point of clarification, Brink as an organization that funds open source development work, including on Bitcoin Core, explicitly, I do not want to be on the board and the grant committee does not want to be directing what our grantees are working on and some very sensitive to that.
 But I do think it's interesting if they on their own volition would come up with something like, here's what I'm working on, here's what's important to me.
 If you open up a PR with this, I'm more likely to review it and help you and potentially mentor you.

 NVK: 00:30:48

-You know, I personally have no issues if you guys wanted to sort of like dictate what do you want to see exist?
+You know, I personally have no issues if you guys wanted to sort of like dictate what you want to see exist.
-Like I, I actually, if anything, I love the, the market honesty on something like that, not to say that it's dishonest what you do at all.
+Like I, I actually, if anything, I love the market honesty on something like that, not to say that it's dishonest what you do at all.
 Like I understand where you guys are coming from and trying to sort of remain out of the politics while supporting the project.
-But I love when like industry comes and say, Hey, I'm willing to pay for somebody to do this thing because one, I don't think I'm breaking the system, right?
+But I love it when like industry comes and says, Hey, I'm willing to pay for somebody to do this thing because one, I don't think I'm breaking the system, right?
 Like it's an earnest sort of intentional thing, right?
-Like say Stratum V2 or something, right?
+Like, say Stratum V2 or something, right?
-Like I'm a miner, I really want to see like better, a better way of doing coordination of new blocks and I'm willing to pay for it.
+Like I'm a miner, I really want to see like better, better way of doing coordination of new blocks and I'm willing to pay for it.
-And you know, some people may not like it, you know, it's still fair, but like, I really want to fund this, like, you know, like, can everybody who wants to work on it, lift their hands and, you know, like, and I'm going to help you guys economically and whatever.
+And you know, some people may not like it, you know, it's still fair, but like, I really want to fund this, can everybody who wants to work on it, lift their hands, you know, and I'm going to help you guys economically and whatever.
-Right.
-Like, I think it's, it's important for people to know that there is space for that as well.
+Like, I think it's important for people to know that there is space for that as well.
-Like we don't have to all be like Brink which tries to remains outside of this, which is used to be the traditional model, right?
+We don't have to all be like Brink which tries to remain outside of this, which is used to be the traditional model.
 Like most entities that do fund Bitcoin core development, try to stay out so that, you know, it doesn't murky the waters and stuff.
-But I think when there's like a clear business goal and it's like a nice, it's like a source of truth, right?
+But I think when there's like a clear business goal and it's like a source of truth, right?
-Like it's obvious, like these people are not being, Even if I don't agree, they're not being serious or anything.
+Like it's obvious, like these people are not being, Even if I don't agree, they're not being insidious or anything.
 This is like, you know, this is what they're trying to accomplish, right?
-Like this is how they make money.
+This is how they make money.

 Mike Schmidt: 00:32:22

 Yeah, I think there's there's an implicit or explicit direction.
 Obviously, I'm saying that Brink is not trying to direct our grantees explicitly, but you could always say, and this is true, the fact that we've chosen those grantees and the projects that they've chosen to work on is an implicit endorsement of that.
 And I think that that's okay.
-And obviously we're comfortable with that because you do need to make a decision on what you think is the most impactful work that could be done on the project given the grantees that are applying in our case.
+Obviously, we're comfortable with that because you do need to make a decision on what you think is the most impactful work that could be done on the project given the grantees that are applying in our case.
-There are projects, sections of code that would make up something called a project that I think the industry could fund and not get much backlash.
+There are projects, and sections of code that would make up something called a project that I think the industry could fund and not get much backlash.
-So, like, for example, like the 322 in generic sign message is something that I've heard that there's some identity folks interested in funding, for example.
+So, like, for example, BIP 322 generic signed message is something that I've heard that there's some identity folks interested in funding, for example.
 And I don't know, there's been some talk about that now with this Ordinals project that that signed message may be valuable.
-And so something like that may be innocuous, whereas something more consensus related, like if you're funding, trying to get a new op code or in or something like that may be more controversial.
+And so something like that may be innocuous, whereas something more consensus related, like if you're funding, trying to get a new opcode or in or something like that may be more controversial.
 Maybe James has some thoughts on that.
 I don't know.

 NVK: 00:33:41

-You know, I think it's important for people to like not be shy about airing their business intentions.
+You know, I think it's important for people not to be shy about airing their business intentions.
 You know, sometimes it's beneficial to them to just shut up and not because, you know, they want to get that thing in, but they don't want their competitor to maybe push it against it.
-Right.
-But generally speaking, I think it's a nice thing to do because, you know, Bitcoin enemies, right.
+But generally speaking, I think it's a nice thing to do because, you know, Bitcoin enemies, right?
 Like we're state actors or things like that.
 They're not going to be nice, kind and like, you know, go and say, Hey, I'd love to fund people and sort of like be quiet about it.
 Right.
 So they're going to be completely, completely covert.
 And they're going to like, you know, like do all this with all this sort of like literally evil intent towards the project.
-Right.
-So it's anyways, I just, I like to air out the laundry of Bitcoin, I think is important and it's good for it without sort of like delaying people from their works.
+So it's anyways, I just, I like to air out the laundry of Bitcoin, I think is important and it's good for it without sort of like delaying people from their work.

 Sjors Provoost: 00:34:31

-I suspect that there's not a lot of companies that have a very specific thing that they want to change in Bitcoin Core that would warrant finding, recruiting a full-time developer.
+I suspect that there are not a lot of companies that have a very specific thing that they want to change in Bitcoin Core that would warrant finding, and recruiting a full-time developer.
 I guess there may be occasionally, you know, if they're using Bitcoin Core in their environment there might be occasionally a bug or whatever but I think at that point it's easier for them to just get one of their own staff to figure out how to fix it but the idea that a business would depend on like a new opcode or anything like that that's such a long-term game anyway

 NVK: 00:35:00